Hurricane-damaged Tropicana Field can be fixed for about $55M in time for 2026 season, per report

 “We have so much need across the city,” said council member Brandi Gabbard at a meeting last week.
 “I love the Rays.
 I love Tropicana Field.
 It’s not about not wanting to do this.
 It’s about a balance of priorities.”

-The council recently approved $6.5 million to clean up the ballpark and protect it from any further damage, including waterproofing areas such as the press box, seating areas and scoreboard.
+The council recently approved $6.5 million to clean up the ballpark and protect it from any further damage, including waterproofing areas such as the press box, seating sections and scoreboard.

 The city does have an insurance claim for the damage and repairs, but it includes a $22 million deductible and probably would only cover part of the overall costs.
-That means taxpayer dollars would have to be used.
+That means taxpayer dollars could have to be used.

-The Rays did not immediately respond Tuesday to a request for comment.
 Since the ballpark under this damage and repair assessment would not be ready until the 2026 season, the Rays must find another place to play next year.

 Major League Baseball wants the Rays to remain in the area near their fanbase if at all possible, with several Tampa Bay-area spring training sites suggested.
 These include ballparks in Clearwater (Phillies), Tampa (Yankees), Dunedin (Blue Jays), Sarasota (Orioles), Lakeland (Tigers) and the Rays’ own spring training home in Port Charlotte.
 Most of these locations host minor league teams during summer.